USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 ## Troubleshooting

 **The VS Code OnDemand window stopped responding.**
-  * Most likely your OnDemand session timed out.
-Return to the Ceres OnDemand webpage and request a new session.
+  * Most likely your Open OnDemand session timed out.
+Return to the Ceres Open OnDemand webpage and request a new session.
-  * If your session hasn’t timed out, the server may be time slicing (i.e. pausing your session to let other small jobs through).
-To prevent this, make sure you request the `ceres` partition when creating your OnDemand session.